Mikihero/EventTools/README.md

     <size=40><b><color=#cc9900>Event:

     </color></b></size> <size=50><b><color=#ff0000>{EVENTNAME}</color></b></size>
+  # Whether or not the EventNow command should send a message to discord, if set to true the ENDiscordWebhookURL value has to be correctly specified.
+Default: false.
+  e_now_send_to_discord: false
+  # The message to be sent via a discord webhook when using the EventNow command.
+Can be formatted like a normal discord message.
+  e_now_discord_message: 'In the next round there will be an event: **{EVENTNAME}**'
+  # Discord ID of the role that should be pinged when using the EventNow command.
+Leave empty to not ping any role.
+  e_now_discord_role_i_d: ''
+  # Name of the Webhook used in the EventNow command that's displayed on discord.
+  e_now_webhook_name: EventNotifier
+  # The Discord Webhook URL via which the EventNow command will send messages.
+  e_now_discord_webhook_u_r_l: ''
+  # The avatar Discord Webhook's avatar URL for the EventNow command.
+  e_now_webhook_avatar_u_r_l: https://media.giphy.com/media/jzKb8n8n2GC6s0cUB1/giphy.gif
   # The broadcast to be sent whenever the lottery command is used.
 [NUMBER] will be replaced with the chosen number.
   lottery_broadcast: <color=#b00b69><b><size=60>[NUMBER]</size></b></color>
   # Whether or not the EventWin command should forceclass everyone except you and your target to spectator.
 Default: false